slack-samples/deno-daily-channel-topic/README.md

 Daily Topic Bot allows you to create daily schedules for any channel in your workspace.
-After you've created your static triggers, be sure to run the Create a Schedule Trigger for any channels you'd like to see updated
+After you've created your static triggers, be sure to run the Create a schedule trigger for any channels you'd like to see updated

-After selecting a Workspace, the output provided will include the Link Trigger Shortcut URL.
+After selecting a Workspace, the output provided will include the link trigger Shortcut URL.
 Copy and paste this URL into a channel as a message, or add it as a bookmark in a channel of the Workspace you selected.